 Okinawa-kenpo is a karate style which has been developed based on ancient Okinawan martial arts called "Ti".
 Its technique and thought were studied and refined by a Tomari-te master, Shinkichi Kuniyoshi (also known as "BUSHI" Kuniyoshi) and passed down to Grand Master Shigeru Nakamura, the founder of Okinawa-kenpo.
-Grand Master Nakamura opened his own dojo "Okinawa-kenpo Karate-do Shurenjo" at Agarie, Nago city and taught his art of karate.
+Grand Master Nakamura opened his own dojo "Okinawa-kenpo Karate-do Shurenjo" at Onaka, Nago city and taught his art of karate.

 "Okinawa-kenpo" was founded by Grand Master Shigeru Nakamura in 1960 as an association of diverse dojos based on his belief "there is no Ryuha in Okinawa karate".

 Participation to a competition in Kyushu as "The All Japan karate-do Federation, Okinawa District" was how it all started.
 Nakamura felt how strong Japanese karate organization was at the competition and worried about the future of Okinawa karate.

 Then, he appealed to all karate-ka in Okinawa for participating to the movement of "Okinawa-kenpo".

 Upper row (left to right): 2nd from left, Komei Tsuha,Hiroshi Miyazato, Toshimitsu Kina

 Bottom row (left to right): 2nd from left, Shigeru Nakamura, Shinsuke Kaneshima, Zenryo Shimabukuro